-Welcome to Japan.
-Get to know an ancient culture of emperors, geishas, beautiful gardens and zen Buddhist temples and see the country’s most iconic sights.
+Welcome to Japan - explore an ancient culture of emperors, geishas, beautiful gardens, and Zen Buddhist temples while visiting the country’s most iconic sights.

-This in-depth tour is for travellers who don't just want to visit Japan, they want to feel like they've lived there.
+This in-depth tour is for travelers who want more than just to visit Japan; they want to feel like they've lived there.

 Itinerary